-Cities require locally tailored approaches; assistance developing sustainable energy strategies and evaluating investment options; and support financing, implementing, and monitoring these programs.
+Cities require locally tailored approaches, assistance evaluating sustainable energy policies and investment options, and support financing, implementing, and monitoring these programs.
 EECI can:

-- Diagnose Inefficient Energy Use and Offer Solutions.
-EECI is developing tools to review a city's existing systems for overall performance; identify sectors where the most improvements can be made; and provide a list of policy recommendations, practical actions, and investment options to save energy and lower costs.
-EECI is also helping mainstream good municipal energy management practices and is collaborating with the International Benchmark Network for Water and Sanitation Utilities (IBNET) to scale up energy monitoring and targeting in water and sanitation utilities. - Offer Technical Assistance to Test New Approaches.
-EECI has partnered with Cities Alliance, a World Bank-managed program dealing with city development strategies and slum upgrading, to provide targeted technical assistance to cities to incorporate energy efficiency measures (e.g., buildings, transport systems, water networks, procurement policies) into their programs and development planning. - Share Good Practices and Reward Innovation.
-EECI has established an online database to share good practices from all city sectors around the world and will present annual awards to recognize the most innovative and high impact efforts of individual cities.
-Further, targeted publications on global good practices in public procurement, building codes, sustainable transport, and other areas will also be developed and disseminated. - Mobilize Partners and Financing.
-EECI will also work with many global partner institutions, enabling cities to access the various skills and comparative advantages of diverse organizations in a coordinated and holistic manner.
-Additionally, EECI will liaise with the World Bank operational units, IFC-World Bank Subnational Finance, World Bank Infrastructure Recovery and Assets Platform (INFRA), Global Environment Facility, Clean Technology Fund, carbon finance, and other sources to mobilize loans, guarantees, and other financing as required.
+- Analyze Energy Use in Your City.
+EECI is developing tools to review a city's existing systems for overall performance, identify sectors where the most improvements can be made, and provide a list of policy recommendations, practical actions, and investment options to save energy and lower costs. - Offer Small Grants to Test New Approaches.

+EECI has partnered with Cities Alliance, a World Bank-managed program dealing with city development strategies and slum upgrading, to provide small grants to cities to test new ways to deliver new energy efficiency measures and document results. - Share Good Practices and Reward Innovation.
+EECI will establish an online database to share good practices from all city sectors around the world and present annual awards to recognize the most innovative and high impact efforts of individual cities. - work with many global partner institutions, allowing cities to access the various skills and comparative advantages of different organizations in a more coordinated and holistic manner.
+Additionally, EECI will liaise with the World Bank Group operational units to mobilize loan funds, Global Environment Facility grants, Clean Technology Fund resources, carbon finance, and other financing as required.